lynnlangit/learning-cloud/README.md

 ## But, wait, "how do I get started in cloud?"

 If you are completely **new to cloud**, you might want to go here first --> [link](https://github.com/lynnlangit/learning-cloud/tree/master/0_CLOUD-PATTERNS/0_Starting-Points)
-Also see my ⭐⭐⭐ - **NEW course** - [Insights on Cloud Computing](https://www.linkedin.com/learning/insights-on-cloud-computing-with-lynn-langit) ⭐⭐⭐
+Also see my ⭐⭐⭐ - **FAQ course** - [Insights on Cloud Computing](https://www.linkedin.com/learning/insights-on-cloud-computing-with-lynn-langit) ⭐⭐⭐